vasilakisfil/Introspected-REST/README.md

 The API designer could add more MicroTypes, progressively as the time passes and simultaneously, some clients might not be interested or understand all MicroTypes of an Introspected REST.
-Requiring the client to receive all MicroType information when it does a simple request would be probably aginst the principles of Introspected REST.
+Requiring the client to receive all MicroType information when it does a simple request would probably be against the principles of Introspected REST.

 ### 10.5.
 Considerations
 #### 10.5.1 Diversifing from existing RFCs